 Pemaquid Region History

-New Harbor’s great Natural beauty is a powerful attraction to all who visit, yet preserving it’s natural beauty against future growth due to limits of water suppley, land and building permits.
-The great inventor Thomas Edison formed the trust, Monhegan associates and that spirit pioneered a general sense of conservator of fragile areas life.
+New Harbor’s great natural beauty is a powerful attraction to all who visit, yet preserving it’s natural beauty against future growth due to limits of water supply, land and building permits.

 Historians think that the Vikings were the first sailors to land on these shores.
 It is alleged that John Cabot in 1494 made his first landfall at Monhegan.
 The strongest verification of a landing is Giovanni da Verrazano in 1525, which the Verrazano-Narrows Bridge in New York is named.
 The surviving records of his ship, La Dauphine contain a description of the island by David Ingraham who was also a member of the crew.
 An indian of the crew, paddled from a place he called Sabino and peninsula he called Pemcuit (Pemaquid) where he rested over that night, when the morning broke,( I saw not far to seaward “ a great island that was backed like a whale".